Monongalia County Militia: American Revolution on the Frontier

-The unit of Monongalia County Militia took part in the defense of the territories of western Virginia and southwestern Pennsylvania from before the Revolution in 1774, to the resurgence of hostilities in 1775, to the final Indian Battle on the eastern side of the Ohio River at Fort Henry in 1782.
-Pre-war, elements of the company constructed forts across western Virginia to defend against Chief Logan’s party of Natives following the Yellow Creek Massacre.
-However, the Battle of Point Pleasant of the short-lived Lord Dunmore’s War quickly drove off the party, and peace was restored across the land for less than a year.
-When Revolution began, companies drove invading Indian parties away from their local forts and homesteads, countered Indian attacks on nearby Fort Pitt in present-day Pittsburgh, Pennsylvania, and defended the Backcountry area from Tory attacks and British interference in the early years of 1775 and 1776.
-Later on, threats of a Tory uprising in late 1777 and early in the year 1778 kept many elements of the unit at home.
-Two American leaders, Simon Girty and Alexander McKee, defected to the British Army in an attempt to hire Indians to attack American settlements in the Monongahela and Ohio Valleys.
-Meanwhile, a small contingent of men from Monongalia County marched with Clark in his Illinois Campaign of 1778–1779.
-The Tory threat was diminished following several small skirmishes (as well as legal action), and the Americans had a firm grasp on the western British and Indian territories.
-At the same time, other detachments fought with General McIntosh in his invasion of Indian towns in the lands West of the Ohio River, notably at the Siege of Fort Laurens when frontier units attempted to control Northwestern Indian Territories during McIntosh's Campaign in 1778 into early 1779.
-From 1780 onward, for Monongalia Militiamen, the Revolution was spent doing the typical frontiersmen duties of fighting off Indian and Tory invaders.
-Monongalia County Militia participated in some strength in 1781 during Brodhead's Coshocton Expedition, and considerably in 1782 in Crawford's Expedition: another failed attempt to take British Fort Detroit.
+When Revolution began, the unit drove invading Indian parties away from their local forts and homesteads, countered attacks on nearby Fort Pitt in present-day Pittsburgh, Pennsylvania, and defended the Backcountry area of western Virginia from Tory threats.
+They also foiled a British plan to create a regiment of Natives and Tories in what became known as "Connoly's Plot," protecting Monongalia from British attempts to seize the frontier while preserving peace with Indians in the early years of war in 1775 and 1776.
+However, this peace with the Indians did not last very long after Revolution began: incursions happened throughout the Monongalia County area from 1776 to the end of war in 1783, and to some degree until 1794 (The Battle of Fallen Timbers at that time eliminated all Indian threats east of the Mississippi River).
+Many men, women, and children were killed and scalped; and countless homesteads and forts were destroyed.
+On the other hand, the only major battle east of the Appalachians that the unit participated in was when Officer Zackwill Morgan led approximately 600 men from Monongalia county to fight under command of General Horatio Gates at the Battles of Saratoga in the fall of 1777, but a large number of the unit remained in western Virginia to fight against diversionary war parties sent from Fort Detroit.
+Following this action, threats of a Tory uprising in late 1777 and early in the year 1778 brought the unit home.
+Though the early-war "Connoly's Plot" failed, it brought inspiration to future attempts at creating British frontier regiments.
+The most notable of these later attempts was when two American leaders, Simon Girty and Alexander McKee, defected to the British Army, where they hired several native tribes to the British to attack frontier settlements in the Ohio and Monongahela valleys.
+Meanwhile, a small contingent of men from Monongalia County marched with George Rogers Clark in his Illinois Campaign of 1778–1779.
+In spite of odds being stacked against the militia of frontier patriots, the Tory threat was diminished following several small skirmishes (as well as legal action), and the Americans had a firm grasp on the western British and Indian territories along the Ohio River.
+Following Clark's initial occupation of the Illinois Country, other detachments fought with General McIntosh in his invasion of Indian towns in the lands West beyond the Ohio River, notably at the Siege of Fort Laurens when frontier units attempted to control Northwestern Indian Territories during McIntosh's Campaign in 1778 into early 1779.
+After the inconclusive McIntosh Campaign, Monongalia County was called upon again in the recapture of Vincennes and Fort Sackville in Illinois: thus effectively removing British "scalp buyers" from their western outposts.
+For most of 1780, for Monongalia Militiamen, the Revolution was spent doing typical frontiersmen duties at their settlements while fighting off what few Indian troops came into the area.
+Eventually, Monongalia County Militia participated in some strength in 1781 during Brodhead's Coshocton Expedition, and considerably in 1782 in Crawford's Expedition: another failed attempt to take British Fort Detroit.
 Over time, several of the local civilian forts of Monongalia County were attacked: some stood the test of time and kept fighting for freedom (such as Fort Martin), while many others were ransacked and destroyed by adversaries (such as Fort Coburn).
 Fighting on the frontier during the American Revolution arguably ended in 1782 after the last elements of Americans invaded Indian territories West of the Ohio River, and the Second Siege of Fort Henry was lifted.
-While the unit as a whole does not have campaign credit for several battles of the Revolution, many of its members are credited for such action while serving with the 13th and 7th Virginia Line Regiments, 8th Pennsylvania Line Regiment, or the Virginia and Maryland Rifle Regiment: Siege of Boston, Battle of Trenton, Battles of Saratoga.
+From 1775 to 1782, Monongalia County saw much death among its civilians rather than its combatants.
+Many white civilian men, women, and children were killed and scalped by Native enemies who invaded American forts and homesteads.
+While the unit as a whole does not have campaign credit for battles outside the western theater besides Saratoga, several of its members are credited for such action while serving with the 13th and 7th Virginia Line Regiments, 8th Pennsylvania Line Regiment, Morgan’s Rifleman Corps, or the Virginia and Maryland Rifle Regiment(which all recruited from western Virginia): Siege of Boston, Battle of Trenton.